Introduction

 Thyroid Disorders (Hypothyroidism and Hyperthyroidism)

-Your thyroid, a small gland in the neck, plays a big role in regulating metabolism and menstrual health.
+A small gland in the neck called your “thyroid” plays an important role in regulating metabolism and menstrual health.
 Hypothyroidism (underactive thyroid) can cause heavy, infrequent, or absent periods, while hyperthyroidism (overactive thyroid) can shorten or halt cycles altogether.
 In both cases, menstrual changes are often one of the first signs something’s off.

 Pituitary Disorders